-For the past two months, Detective Comics has been used to feed the “Death Of the Family” story-arc, and, unlike other…
+[rating: 2.5] For the past two months, Detective Comics has been used to feed the “Death Of the Family” story-arc, and,…

 For the past two months, Detective Comics has been used to feed the “Death Of the Family” story-arc, and, unlike other titles, managed to do so in a very original way.
 Instead of directly following the story, readers of Detective Comics were treated to their own Joker related sub-plot.
 The past two issues focused on how the Joker’s return impacted the lives of petty criminals and everyday thugs.
 To summarize these issues, Gotham is now being over-run by Joker inspired gangs.
 This story was told very well last month and it was good to hear about the Joker and not actually see him.
 This month’s story was supposed to wrap up the Joker-gang idea and allow something new to happen for issue #18.
 It did that, but in a very anti-climactic manor.